JuliaDiff/ChainRulesCore.jl/docs/src/writing_good_rules.md

 ```

 This can be solved by moving the pullbacks outside the function so they are not closures, and thus to not run into this upstream issue.
-In this case that is fairly simple, since this example doesn't close over anything (if it did then would need a closure calling an outside function that calls itself).
+In this case that is fairly simple, since this example doesn't close over anything (if it did then would need a closure calling an outside function that calls itself.
+See [this example](https://github.com/JuliaDiff/ChainRules.jl/blob/773039a2dc0a1938f61cf26012b1223c942bc18f/src/rulesets/LinearAlgebra/structured.jl#L107-L116).).

 ```julia
 _double_it_pullback(ȳ::AbstractArray) = (NoTangent(), 2 .* ȳ)